Sid Kemp is a business consultant and author of 10 books on project management and business success.

-A customer uses, or pays for, our project, and wants the results.
-A stakeholder is anyone affected by the project in any way at all.
-As project managers, we need to identify our customers & stakeholders.
+A customer uses or pays for our project and wants the results, whereas a stakeholder is anyone affected by the project in any way at all.
+As project managers, we need to identify our customers and stakeholders.
 Missing a stakeholder is a recipe for disaster.
 In fact, we need to meet with every customer and stakeholder.
 But how do we find them all?

 My 4,000 project management students have brought me dozens of project disaster stories arising from a failure to find and talk to all the customers and stakeholders for a project.

 Read on to learn how to be sure to find everyone you need to be talking to before you start your next project.